Dan-Levi-Git/Thread_Pool_Server/README.md

 # Thread_Pool_Server

-Thread pool server include data structer of queue base on linke list and client side. client conect to server the server send text file to the client and print its content on screen side client. afther that the server used to by a echo for the client until type Bey and finish the conversation
+Thread pool server base on queue and client side. client conect to server, the server send text file to the client. client print the content of the file on screen (client side). afther that the server used to by a echo for the client until type Bye and finish the conversation.